PCOS: From symptoms to self-advocacy. Get the handbook

 That said, here are some symptoms you may experience around ovulation time:

-• Ovulation pain (aka mittelsmschmerz).
-This usually feels like a dull ache or sharp twinges that coincide with ovulation and happen on and off for a few hours up to 1 – 2 days.
+• Ovulation pain (aka Mittelschmerz).
+Ovulation pain usually feels like a dull ache or sharp twinges that coincide with ovulation and happen on and off for a few hours up to 1 – 2 days.

 • Ovulation bleeding.
 This is very light pinkish bleeding or spotting that could go on for a day or two.
 It’s not the same as implantation bleeding (which happens around the time of implantation) and is much, much lighter than a period.